Acrylics and Brushes

 - Acrylics are known for their permanence which will outlast water colors and oils.
 For added protection from dust and fingerprints use a fix-it agent.
 Drawings and paintings may be stored for a long time without fear of fading or cracking.
 The paint itself is flexible.

-There are two types of qualities or grades of acrylic paints - student and artist or professional grade.
+There are three types of qualities or graded acrylic paints.
+These are student, artist, or professional.
 Beginners and low budgets may wish to start with the student quality.
 Advanced and more experienced artists will want to upgrade to the artist or professional grade quality.

 The main difference between the two qualities is the amount of pigment and fillers.
-The artist grade or professional quality is the better of the two for color intensity, paint thickness, easier mixing and application.
+The artist grade or professional quality are the better of the three for color intensity, paint thickness, easier mixing, and application.

-Both categories of paints are available in kits or packaged individually in tubes or jar containers.
+These categories of paints are available in kits or packaged individually in tubes, jars, and easy application containers.

 The Paint Palette

-Premixed paints can be purchased; however, there are advantages to mixing your own colors.
+Premixed tints can be purchased; however, there are advantages to mixing your own colors.

 Use any type of plastic for the palette.
 Water will be used to dilute the paint and for this reason plastic is recommended.
 Select a small amount of each of the primary colors as well as black and white.